kmitsolution/Linux/RHEL/01_GettingStarted/01_Introduction.md

 ### **Acquisition by IBM (2019)**

-In **2019**, IBM acquired Red Hat for **$34 billion**, one of the largest tech acquisitions at the time.
+In **2019**, IBM acquired Red Hat , one of the largest tech acquisitions at the time.
 This acquisition has further solidified Red Hat’s position as a leader in the enterprise software space, particularly in **hybrid cloud** and **open-source technologies**.
 However, Red Hat continues to operate as an independent unit under IBM, preserving its culture and open-source ethos.

 ### **Red Hat’s Impact on the Tech Industry**